An Excerpt from Jim Conrad's

 MONSTERAS

-monsteraA plant very common both in the Sweetgum-oak-pine forest I live in and the cloudforest along the ridgetop is the climbing plant with holey leaves shown at the right.
+Above you see a climbing plant very common both in the Sweetgum-oak-pine forest I live in and the cloudforest along the ridgetop.

 This is obviously an "aroid," or member of the Arum or Jack-in-the-pulpit Family, the Araceae.
 This is another huge family in which we find such well-known ornamentals as philodendrons, anthuriums, caladiums, Elephant's Ears, and Taro with its edible tubers.
 Like the Orchid Family, the Arum Family has many of its own peculiarities, and also here one is happy when an easy-to-see feature can be used in identification.